ssbob/flask-stripe/README.md

 ## Why did I build it the way I did?

-To start, I stuck with examples provided by Stripe on their Github page [Stripe Samples](https://github.com/stripe-samples).
+To start, I stuck with examples provided by Stripe on their GitHub page [Stripe Samples](https://github.com/stripe-samples).
 Along with the various API docs, and sample explanations provided on their docs page, [Stripe Integration Builder](https://stripe.com/docs/payments/integration-builder).
 I also ended up finding an example of Stripe and Flask using Stripe Checkouts (the other path listed above), found